aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ![](https://pbs.twimg.com/media/DlO8C3zXoAEWGWQ.jpg:large)

 Tokio additonally adds hefty memory requirements by being optimized for web servers.
 It's author is also a strong believer in edge triggered interrupts, although nobody else is.
-It's alot harder to implement a race free edge triggered system and it makes zero performance difference with epoll anyway.
+It's a lot harder to implement a race free edge triggered system and it makes zero performance difference with epoll anyway.
 If you're using tokio in high performance code, get used to
 ```rust
 futures::task::current().notify()
 ```